 Throughout film history and across the globe, mediamakers have resisted social conventions and attracted the ire of governments and censorship boards.
-The Carsey-Wolf Center’s fall 2020 and winter 2021 screening series will showcase films and TV shows considered politically, socially, culturally, and ideologically subversive.
+The Carsey-Wolf Center’s fall 2020 and winter 2021 virtual screening series will showcase films and TV shows considered politically, socially, culturally, and ideologically subversive.
 From mischievous caricatures to biting social critiques, the events in this series invite discussion of the efficacy of subversion and the historical contexts that have rendered these works subversive in the first place.

 In winter 2020, the Carsey-Wolf Center will honor the legacy of its founding sponsors Marcy Carsey and Dick Wolf, whose work reshaped the modern television landscape.
 Our series celebrates some of the best in classic and contemporary shows.
 TV at the Pollock explores the evolution of television as a compelling storytelling medium, a vehicle for complex political expression, and a rapidly-changing media technology.
 Ranging from the traditional sitcom to recent dystopian drama, the series pulls great television out of the living room, onto the big screen, and into a communal conversation.